-TeamViewer Host for Linux requires at least Qt 5.2, Kernel 2.6.27 and GLIBC 2.17.
+TeamViewer for Linux requiress a Linux 2.6.27 kernel and GLIBC 2.17.
+Qt 5.6 is recommended for the best experience.
 Therefore, the following operating systems are supported:

 Usually, you can install the package by double-clicking or right-clicking on it and select the package manager, e.g. Open with software installation, Open with GDebi package installer, Open with Ubuntu Software Center, or Open with QApt package installer.

 If you prefer the command line, just run

 # for DEB packages: apt install ./teamviewer_13.x.yyy_[arch].deb apt install ./teamviewer-host_13.x.yyy_[arch].deb

 # for RPM packages (use dnf if yum is not available): yum install ./teamviewer_13.x.yyy.[arch].rpm yum install ./teamviewer-host_13.x.yyy.[arch].rpm

 # for SUSE zypper install ./teamviewer-suse_13.x.yyy.[arch].rpm zypper install ./teamviewer-host-suse_13.x.yyy.[arch].rpm

 Note: teamviewer and teamviewer-host cannot be installed side by side.
 If you want to install teamviewer-host, teamviewer must be removed first.
 If you want to run teamviewer occasionaly, you can use the tar package and run it without installation.

 Updates are available from our repository.
 To run TeamViewer without installation, have a look at the TAR package.